sominparrrk/next-js-e-commerce/README.md

 ### Next.js 13 Pages and Layouts

 Next.js 13's file-based [routing and nested layouts](https://nextjs.org/docs/pages/building-your-application/routing/pages-and-layouts) are used to structure the codebase of this project.
-Each major section of the app (e.g. Main(Home & products), Newsletter) has its own layout and page file to maintain a consistent structure and navigation.
+Each major section of the app (e.g. Home & Products, Newsletter) has its own layout file to maintain a consistent structure and navigation.

 ### Dynamic Routes

 Dynamic routes are used for product categories, enabling navigation to different category pages.
-This is achieved using Next.js' [dynamic routing](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes), where folder names enclosed in square brackets (`[category]`) define dynamic segments.
+This is achieved using Next.js' [dynamic routing](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes), where file name enclosed in square brackets (`[category]`) define dynamic segments.

 ### Data Fetching with SWR